1622vishal/ShopNest/README.md

 ## Contributing

-We welcome contributions to CampusOpedia!
+We welcome contributions to ShopNest!
 If you're interested in contributing, please follow these guidelines:

 1. **Fork the repository** to your GitHub account.
 2. **Clone your fork** to your local machine: